World-of-Workflows/WorkflowsUniversity/docs/18_patterns_and_practices/NamingConventions.md

 The syntax for the DisplayName of `Get Object Instance` should be `Get <variableName>`.
 For example, if we are retrieving an instance of a type of `Customer` into the variable `Customer` from the database, the DisplayName of the `Get Object Instance` would be `Get Customer`.

-Sometimes we deliberately choose a different variable name from the Type of the retrieved instance.
+Sometimes we deliberately choose a different variable name from the Table of the retrieved instance.
 For example, getting a type of `Customer` into the variable `OldCustomer` from the database, the DisplayName of the `Get Object Instance` would be `Get OldCustomer`.